 Omale, I. (2014).
 Introduction to the Principles, Theories and Practice of Public Administration in Nigeria.: Shalom Prints, Nigeria.

+Answers to SAEs 1.
 Some Basic Techniques of Clear Writing

 - Think clearly.

 - Assemble facts.

 - Arrange of points in logical sequence.

 - Committing views to paper.